lupyuen/lupyuen.github.io/src/display3.md

 ## HDMI Output

-We talked about our JH7110 Display Driver and a Bunch of Mystery Writes...
+We spoke about our JH7110 Display Driver and a Bunch of Mystery Writes...

 - [__"JH7110 Display Driver"__](https://lupyuen.github.io/articles/display3#appendix-jh7110-display-driver)